Pace-Runner/NAS100-Trading-Bot/README.md

 # NAS100-Trading-Bot
 This repository documents the performance and logic of my NAS100 (US100) algorithmic trading bot.
-The strategy is built around moving average–based signals, executed on MetaTrader, and tuned specifically for the NAS100 index’s volatility and structure.
+The strategy is built around moving average based signals, executed on MetaTrader, and tuned specifically for the NAS100 index’s volatility and structure.

 I am sharing the backtest results, strategy explanation, and performance metrics so others can learn from the system’s design.
 However, the full MetaTrader code and executable are intentionally not included, as I prefer to keep the implementation private.